blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 This will take some time as the distribution deploys so let's head over to CodeBuild in the meantime.

 ## CodeBuild
-In create a new project and give the project a name.
+**Create a new project** and give the project a name.
 Fill in the following options and keep the rest as default values:

 1. **Source provider** select **Github**
 2. **Repository** select **Use a repository in my account**